 changes jobs with a gap in employment of fewer than eight weeks.

 If a customer loses a job before the end of the 90-day period, the customer's progression toward the 90-day period freezes.
+If the gap in employment is fewer than eight weeks, progression toward completion of the 90-day period resumes when the customer starts another job.
+Before closing the case, the VR counselor determines whether the remaining count of the 90 days is enough to determine whether the customer is stable on the job, given the customer’s individualized circumstances, and documents this in a RHW case note.
+The VR counselor may consult with the VR supervisor for guidance, if needed.

-If the gap in employment is less than eight weeks, progression toward completion of the 90-day period resumes when the customer starts another job.
-Note: If the customer is working with an employment services provider for job placement, the provider is able to bill for Benchmark C in accordance with VR-SFP 17.4.4 Bundled Job Placement—Benchmark C. If the gap between placements is eight weeks or more, the 90-day period for VR successful closure will start over.
-To document consecutive jobs in RHW the VR counselor does the following:
+Note: If the customer is working with an ESP for job placement, the ESP is able to bill for Benchmark C in accordance with VR-SFP 17.4.4 Bundled Job Placement—Benchmark C. If the gap between placements is eight weeks or more, the 90-day period for VR successful closure starts over.
+To document consecutive jobs in RHW, the VR counselor does the following:

 Records each job on a new Employment Information page.
-All jobs will appear on the Employment List page.
+All jobs appear on the Employment List page.

-For the current job, the VR staff selects "yes" for "Start 90-Day Clock" field.
+For the current job, selects "yes" for Start 90-Day Clock field.

-VR staff enters the hire date for the first job in the "Start the Clock Date" and "Hire Date" fields.
+Enters the hire date for the first job in the Start the Clock Date and Hire Date fields.

-Document in a case note:
+Documents in a case note:

 that the hire date was predated;